divio/divio-cloud-docs/documentation-standards.rst

 External resources link to this documentation.
 Any link to a documentation reference must be noted with information about the external resource, e.g.::

   ..
-Do not change this reference!
+Do not change this reference! [or document name]
       Referred to by: tutorial message 51 project-create-base-project
       Where: in the project creation dialog e.g. https://control.divio.com/control/project/create/#step-1
       As: https://docs.divio.com/en/latest/background/project-creation-options#project-creation-platform